 Valid Proof of Insurance

-You must carry proof of insurance with you when you drive in the State of North Carolina.
-You must send any documents that you have showing valid proof of car insurance to the North Carolina DMV (NCDMV).
-The following are ways you can prove that you have auto insurance:
+You must carry proof of insurance to drive in North Carolina.
+You must also send any documents showing valid proof of car insurance to the NCDMV.
+The following are ways you can prove that you have coverage:

 - A certificate of insurance (FS-1) that shows your vehicle’s make, model, year, and VIN